kiali/kiali.io/content/en/docs/Installation/installation-guide/accessing-kiali.md

 {{% alert color="warning" %}}
 Usually, these settings can be omitted.
-However, a few features require that the Kiali's public route can be properly discovered or that is properly configured; most notably, the [OpenID authentication]({{< ref "/docs/configuration/authentication/openid" >}}).
+However, a few features require that the Kiali's public route be properly discoverable or that it is properly configured; most notably, the [OpenID authentication]({{< ref "/docs/configuration/authentication/openid" >}}).
 {{% /alert %}}